Tracy Griffith: Sushi chef

 Griffith was the first female graduate of the California Sushi Academy and one of the world's first certified female sushi chefs.
 She worked as the featured sushi chef at Tsunami's in Beverly Hills.
 She also was a partner and chef at Rika's on Sunset, a sushi restaurant on the Sunset Strip in Los Angeles.
 Griffith developed a style of sushi without raw fish.
-This led to a publishing deal for her cookbook Sushi American Style, which was published by Clarkson Potter in August 2004 and released a second book in 2013 titled "Stealth Health: Lunches Kids Love", which features recipes that children can make themselves.
+This led to a publishing deal for her cookbook Sushi American Style, which was published by Clarkson Potter in August 2004 and released a second book in 2013 titled Stealth Health: Lunches Kids Love, which features recipes that children can make themselves.

 Griffith starred as the chef and host on the recurring Cooking with D.I.Y. series and Celebrity Hobbies on the D.I.Y.
 Network.

-Personal life

-Griffith married fashion executive Mark Daley on September 17, 2011.
+Other ventures

 In 2006, Griffith released a CD titled Red, on the Miura label.
 A landscape painter of the Napa Valley area, she had her first gallery show in San Francisco in 2011.
-In January 2018 she had a solo exhibition at the Rebecca Hossack Gallery in London, titled Herd.
+In January 2018, she had a solo exhibition at the Rebecca Hossack Gallery in London, titled Herd.
 She moved to Florence, Alabama, where she opened her own art gallery in 2019.

+Personal life

+Griffith married fashion executive Mark Daley on September 17, 2011.